znly/bandmaster/README.md

 *Bandmaster* is a simple and easily extendable Go library for managing runtime dependencies such as reliance on external datastores, APIs, message-queues, etc.

-Although it is nothing extraordinary; it does provide a stand-alone, fully tested & thread-safe package that implements some commonly needed features when dealing with 3rd-party clients, including but not limited to:
+*Bandmaster* is nothing extraordinary; it simply provides a stand-alone, fully tested & thread-safe package that implements some most-commonly needed features when dealing with 3rd-party clients, including but not limited to:
+- automatic parallelization & synchronization of the initialization process
 - dependency-tree semantics between services (i.e. service A depends on B & C which depends on B)
 - configurable retries & exponential backoff when faced with initialization failures
 - a global, thread-safe service registry so packages and goroutines can safely share clients